Integrated Healthcare Psychology Internship

 Intern Schedule, Supervision, and Caseload Expectations

 The Wheeler internship program is a full-time, 40 hour per week, 12-month placement.
-In their primary rotation, interns will participate in a minimum of two hours of individual supervision and two hours of group supervision provided by licensed psychologists weekly, as well as participate in regularly scheduled didactic seminars (minimum of 20–25 per year).
+Throughout the year, interns will receive a minimum of two hours of individual supervision and two hours of group supervision provided by licensed psychologists weekly, as well as participate in weekly didactic seminars.
 In addition, interns will have full access to Wheeler’s subscription to the Relias online learning library, an e-learning environment designed to support the training and continuing education needs of behavioral health and human service organizations.
 The Relias system includes electronic enrollment and tracking of online trainings, webinars, and live trainings.
-It also allows staff to record outside trainings they have completed within their record in the system.
-Staff can access the web-based system from anywhere, 24/7.
+Interns can access the web-based system from anywhere, 24/7.

-In their primary rotation as IHPIs, the typical weekly direct service load will be assignment to the “medical floor” for rapid consultation, screening and brief intervention for medical patients 6–8 hours, and to the behavioral health wing to conduct 2–4 behavioral health outpatient clinic intakes and provide 12–15 therapy sessions per week.
-An additional 4–6 hour secondary rotation will provide interns with additional clinical training within a diverse context or with a different target population, and will be developed collaboratively based on the intern’s specific interests.
-Potential secondary rotations include: working with children and/or adolescents in outpatient integrated care, conducting comprehensive psychological evaluations (typically with children and/or adolescents), home-based therapy, crisis response, working with justice-involved clients, or early childhood assessment and intervention.
-All secondary rotations will be overseen by a licensed clinical psychologist, but may include direct supervision by a licensed clinical social worker, marriage and family therapist, or professional counselor, depending on the particular program assignment selected by the intern.
+In their primary rotation as IHPIs, the typical weekly direct service load will be assignment to the “medical floor” for rapid consultation, screening and brief intervention for medical patients 10-12 hours, and to the behavioral health wing to conduct 1-2 behavioral health outpatient clinic intakes and provide 6-8 therapy sessions per week.
+An additional 6-8 hour secondary rotation will provide interns with additional clinical training within a diverse context or with a different target population, and will be developed collaboratively based on the intern’s specific interests.
+Potential secondary rotations include: conducting comprehensive psychological evaluations with children and adolescents in our clinical day school program (most common secondary rotation), crisis response, working with justice-involved clients, or early childhood assessment and intervention.
+All secondary rotations will be overseen by a licensed clinical psychologist or the Psychology Internship Training Director, but may include direct supervision by a licensed clinical social worker, marriage and family therapist, or professional counselor, depending on the particular program assignment selected by the intern.
+Through their primary and secondary clinical assignment, interns ramp up to provide 16 to 24 hours of direct face to face client contact per week.

 Our Approach to Training and Professional Development

-Interns will receive written feedback about their performance at 90 days, six months and at the completion of their internship year.
+Interns will receive written feedback about their performance at six months and at the completion of their internship year.
+The evaluations review the intern's developing competencies in nine areas of psychology knowledge and practice:

 Commitment to Training and Developing Psychologists

-Wheeler employs clinical psychologists in a number of programs and two of the agency’s vice presidents are clinical psychologists.
+Wheeler employs clinical psychologists in a number of programs and at different levels of agency leadership.
 With a longstanding commitment to training psychology doctoral students in practicum placements, Wheeler has consistently been viewed locally as providing strong supervision, training and professional development for psychologists.
 The launching of the pre-doctoral Integrated Healthcare Psychology Internship is in recognition of the important role for professionals trained in clinical psychology in the fully integrated healthcare setting.
 Psychologists bring advanced training in assessment and diagnosis, as well as more in-depth training in theory and research about human behavior and emotions and the complexity and interaction of factors that determine emotional and physical health.
 The research and analytic skills that psychologists receive in their doctoral training programs are also important to continued advancement of effective clinical practice.
 As Wheeler continues to expand our service system to promote whole person wellness, the development of psychologists uniquely trained for integrated care and multidisciplinary, coordinated services is seen as a critical priority.

 Some of the psychologists that will be involved in intern training: